Western Cape shuts all schools as deadly storm lashes Cape Town

 He added that several schools had already suffered storm-related damage, which was still being assessed.

-Meanwhile, one person died after a tree fell onto a vehicle in Kenilworth in Cape Town’s southern suburbs on Monday.
+Meanwhile, one person died after a tree fell onto a vehicle in Kenilworth in Cape Town’s southern suburbs yesterday.
 In a separate incident, another motorist was injured.

 According to the City of Cape Town, widespread flooding was reported shortly after 11am in several informal settlements and low-lying areas, including Island, Makhaza and Monwabisi Park in Khayelitsha, Imizamo Yethu, Nomzamo, Lwandle, Phola Park, Gugulethu, Valhalla Park, Vygieskraal, Tafelsig, Delft and Kampies.